charliezcr/charliezcr/README.md

 **charliezcr/charliezcr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-Here is the porfolio of my **machine learning,, natural language processing, and data science** projects.
+Here is the porfolio of my **machine learning, natural language processing, and data science** projects.
 For more reader-friendly explanations of my projects, please visit my blog on Medium: https://crzheng97.medium.com/

 ### About Me
 - 🤖  Applying generative AI on robots at a robotics company Shenhao